dataobservatory-eu/sustainability/data_files.md

 `QA1b Which others do you consider to be serious problems?` (multiple choice)

 `QA2 And how serious a problem do you think climate change is at this moment?
-Please use a scale from 1 to 10, with '1' meaning it is "not at all a serious problem`
+Please use a scale from 1 to 10, with '1' meaning it is "not at all a serious problem"`
 (scale 1-10)

 `QA4 To what extent do you agree or disagree with each of the following statements? - Fighting climate change and using energy more efficiently can boost the economy and jobs in the EU`